English Language Proficiency Assessment for the 21st Century (ELPA21)

 Iowa has joined a group of states committed to supporting educators, member states, and the public as they adopt and implement the English Language Proficiency (ELP) Standards and college- and career-ready standards.
 The ELPA21 Consortium has developed an assessment system based on the ELP Standards that informs instruction so all ELs leave high school prepared for college and career success.

 The ELPA21 assessment system includes a Home Language Survey, a placement screener, a summative measure of English language proficiency, and professional learning modules supporting implementation of Iowa’s English Language Proficiency Standards.
-These professional learning resources may be accessed at ELP Standards Resources.
+Information about the consortium can be found at http://elpa21.org/.

 The ELPA21 is the growth measure used to assess English language proficiency.
 This assessment is tightly aligned to the new Iowa English Language Proficiency Standards and corresponds to the Iowa English Language Arts Standards of the Iowa Core.
 It has been developed in six grade bands: K, 1, 2-3, 4-5, 6-8, and 9-12.